Friends

 Group photo in forest, Kilimanjaro routes

-It takes a village to run a Kilimanjaro climb!
-It's important to us that we're a company who really looks after its mountain crew.
+It's important to us to be a company who really looks after its mountain crew

 Offering adventure trips that support under-serviced communities and under-developed areas